tkoskine/ahven/README.rst

 Installation
 ------------

-For building Ahven source code you need Ada 95 compiler, for example GNAT, Janus/Ada, or ObjectAda.
+For building Ahven source code you need Ada 95/2005/2012 compiler, for example GNAT, Janus/Ada, Irvine ICCAda, or ObjectAda.

 Optionally, you need Sphinx_ and sphinxcontrib-adadomain (Python packages) to build the documentation and AdaControl to run coding style checks.